Table of Contents

 - The assets you want to monitor select them as this is the case with the preventive maintenance plan.
 Concentrate on investments that are important to production or organizational success, costly to repair and replace, and not going to be soon replaced.

-- The best way to identify all known and possible failure modes is by performing an RCM analysis and focus on the failure modes, which are manageable using CBM strategies.
+- The best way to identify all known and possible failure modes is by performing an RCM analysis and focusing on the failure modes, which are manageable using CBM strategies.

 - You need to select accurate CBM solutions and monitoring techniques for the failure modes to identify.